home-assistant/home-assistant.io/source/_components/climate.evohome.markdown

 The `evohome` climate platform integrates your _non-US_ [Honeywell Total Connect Comfort (TCC)](https://international.mytotalconnectcomfort.com/Account/Login) system into Home Assistant.
 It has been tested with the Honeywell evohome multi-zone CH/DHW system, but other systems may also work.

-It is distinct from - but related to - the [`honeywell`](/components/climate.honeywell/) climate component, which also allows (limited) integration with Honeywell Connected thermostats; these two components may well be usable side-by-side, but YMMV.
+It is distinct from - but related to - the [`honeywell`](/components/climate.honeywell/) climate platform, which also allows (limited) integration with Honeywell Connected thermostats; these two components may well be usable side-by-side, but YMMV.

 The evohome evotouch Controller supports seven distict operating modes: Auto, AutoWithEco, Away, DayOff, HeatingOff, and Custom; AutoWithReset is a 7th, hidden, mode.